1ynxy/mesh-net/README.md

 ### 3.1.1 posix versus win32

 Nearly all platforms aside from Windows are Posix compliant.
 These include MacOS, Android, FreeBSD, most flavours of Linux, and OpenBSD.
+The existence of the Posix standard together with high-level languafes such as C or C++ meant that the programmer could write a single program which needed only be recompiled to run on any machine from a personal computer to the largest mainframe, as long as that machine was running a Posix operating system, states Korn D.G in a US patent on porting Posix to Win32, 2001 [?].
 Recently Microsoft released the Windows Subsystem for Linux, or WSL, which provides a compatibility layer between Linux and Windows, allowing for Unix sockets support [?] among other tools.
 Due to this, and the choice of Linux as a development system, Posix is the best target for development, although some flavours of Linux and some more obscure Unix based operating systems implement aspects of socket handling in mildly different ways, complicating things a little.

 ### 3.2 required libraries